Universities in Jeopardy: The University of Montpellier Voices Its Concerns

 More recently, the government has implemented numerous human resources measures that have not been fully compensated:

-• This is the case with the so-called “Guerini” index-linked measures (a 3.5% increase in 2022 and a 1.5% increase in 2023, with a 5-point adjustment in 2024), representing a cost of 7 million euros in 2024 for the University of Montpellier, a cost that will be carried over into 2025;
+• This is the case with the so-called “Guerini” index-based measures " (a 3.5% increase in 2022 and a 1.5% increase in 2023, with a 5-point adjustment in 2024), which will cost the University of Montpellier 7 million euros in 2024—a cost that will be carried over to 2025;

-• This is also true of other initiatives launched by the government (the sustainable mobility allowance, the CET, the telework allowance, etc.), which represent an additional cost of 3 million euros already borne by the institution in 2024—a cost that will also be carried over into 2025.
+• This is also true of other programs launched by the government (the sustainable mobility allowance, the CET, the telework allowance, etc.), which represent an additional cost of 3 million euros already borne by the institution in 2024—a cost that will also be carried over into 2025.

-At the same time, the University has had to absorb—and continues to absorb—the rising cost of utilities resulting from the energy crisis (an additional €2 million in uncompensated costs per year).
-By 2025, the total cost of all the previously mentioned uncompensated measures will already exceed €12 million.
-To date, the significant level of internal revenue generated by the University of Montpellier, combined with rigorous management, has made it possible to offset the impact of these additional expenses imposed by the government.
+At the same time, the University has had to absorb—and continues to absorb—the rise in utility costs linked to the energy crisis (an additional annual cost of 2 million euros that has not been offset).
+For 2025, the total cost of all the measures mentioned above that have not been offset already amounts to more than 12 million euros.
+To date, the significant level of internal revenue generated by the University of Montpellier, combined with rigorous management, has helped cushion the impact of these additional expenses imposed by the government.

-However, added to this is the government’s very recent announcement that it will increase, without compensation, contributions to the Special Allocation Account for the civil service pension scheme (CAS Pensions), which will result in an additional cost of 5 million euros.
-In total, we are therefore already facing €17 million in uncompensated costs for the 2025 budget.
-These costs, which are not covered by the State, are putting the University in a difficult position by significantly depleting its working capital (reserves).
+However, added to this is the government’s very recent announcement that it will increase, without compensation, the contributions to the Special Allocation Account for the civil service pension system (CAS Pensions), which will result in an additional cost of 5 million euros.
+In total, we are therefore already facing 17 million euros in uncompensated expenses for the 2025 budget.
+These expenses, which are not compensated by the government, are putting the University in a difficult position by significantly depleting its working capital (reserves).

 This is a serious blow to those who dedicate themselves to our institutions every day.